consindo/waka-commuter/README.md

 - Set the environment variable `MAPBOX_TOKEN` to your Mapbox Token.
 You can get a free one from the Mapbox website.
 - `npm run build` - to build everything - JS & datasets.
 You should run this first.
 - `npm run process` - to process all the data sets into static json.
+- `npm start` - to serve the built version
-- `npm start` for local development
+- `npm run dev` for local development
 - Check `package.json` for more scripts.

 ## Deployment